AdobeDocs/campaign-standard.en/help/channels/using/managing-landing-page-form-data.md

    >
    >This element from the list is not mapped to a field of the Campaign database.

-1. Click the three dots next to **[!UICONTROL Form data]** and edit the message if needed.
-This text will display if the user does not select the checkbox before submitting the form.
+1. Click the three dots next to **[!UICONTROL Form data]** to access the checkbox advanced properties.

+1. Edit the default message if needed.
+This text will display as a warning if the user does not select the checkbox before submitting the form.

    ![](assets/lp_agreement_message.png)